Last Updated on January 14, 2022

 Nutrition Science by the numbers…

-The Bureau of Labor Statistics groups both dieticians and nutritionists together when collecting data.
-In 2019, the media pay was $61,270/year.
+The Bureau of Labor Statistics groups both dietitians and nutritionists together when collecting data.
+In 2019, the median pay was $61,270/year.
 In 2018 it was estimated that there were a total of 70,900 jobs in this field with an 11% growth rate (much faster than average).

 To be a registered dietician (RD), or a registered dietician nutritionist (RDN) in the United States, you must be registered with the Academy of Nutrition and Dietetics.
 This association includes RD’s, RDN’s, researchers, educators, physicians, pharmacists, and other professionals.
 Here are the requirements to obtain the certification:

 - Obtain a bachelor’s degree and receive a verification statement from a Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 More info on the accreditation process here.

 - Until 2024, it is possible to graduate from any undergraduate program, and then go through an accredited bachelor’s or graduate degree in dietetics before embarking on the dietetic internship.
 Here is a link of programs in all 50 states (there is a drop down menu where you can narrow it down to see programs only in your state of choice.)